 Upper Tamar Lake is one of several South West Water Authority reservoirs where sailing is encouraged.
-Watersports on the lake are controlled the South West Lakes Trust; they have dinghies available for hire, run courses and provide safety cover for all users of the lake.
+Watersports on the lake are controlled by the South West Lakes Trust; they have dinghies available for hire, run courses and provide safety cover for all users of the lake.
 However, in addition, Upper Tamar Lake is also the home of the Upper Tamar Lake Sailing Club (UTLSC).
-The UTLSC is a small friendly club of people who (mostly) have their own sailing dinghies, many of whom compete in the regular sailing races held on the lake and who also organise cruising events away from the lake during the summer.
+The UTLSC is a small friendly club of people who (mostly) have their own sailing dinghies and the majority of them regularly in the regular sailing races held on the lake.
+They also organise cruising events away from the lake during the summer.
 Weekend racing is normally held on Sunday mornings and afternoons, starting around March and continuing on through the Spring, Summer and Autumn to finish in mid-November.
-In addition, during the Summer and early Autumn there are also sailing races on Wednesday afternoons, starting at 2:30 and 3:45pm, with time for a cup of tea in between.
+In addition, during the Summer holidays, there is also racing on Wednesday afternoons, usually starting at 3:45pm.
+Being a relatively small lake, Upper Tamar makes an ideal environment for youngsters who want to learn to sail and progress to racing.
+The club's friendly membership positively encourages young members to develop their sailing ability, whilst having fun.
+In the summer, a specific race series is run at Sunday lunchtimes for youngsters called the Peter Pocock Achievement Trophy (see more details on final page).
+However, the club encourages all sailors to enjoy the sport at all levels.
+Over recent years, more ladies have joined the club and now include some of the most successful competitors in the racing programme.
+The club also has a long standing tradition of attracting mature sailors, both those returning to sailing after having sailed in their youth, and those taking up sailing for the first time, perhaps as a new challenge when retiring to the area.